SirToffski/WireGuard-Ligase/README.md

     * Public IP of the machine on which the script is runnign is now automatically fetched via AWS `curl https://checkip.amazonaws.com`
     * Script now also checks if it's running on a supported OS and whether WireGuard is installed.
 If WireGuard is not installed, the script will offer to install it.
     * The script now customizes firewall rules based on the disstribution.
 On CentOS `firewall-cmd` will ne used.
 On Arch, Debian, Fedora, Manjaro and Ubuntu netfilter `iptables` are used.
 Furthermore, for the latter distributions, the script chooses an appropriate way to save netfilter rules.
 For example, on Debian and Ubuntu, `iptables-persistent` will be installed.
 On Fedora, netfilter rules are saved with `/sbin/service iptables save`.
 Finally, on Arch and Manjaro, systemd `iptables.service` is used with configuration saved to `/etc/iptables/iptables.rules`.
+* July 22nd, 2019
+  * Tons of minor bug fixes and some re-writes to save config logic
+  * The script has been officially tested on CentOS 7 running in EC2 for the first time.
+Tons of minor adjustments had to be made.
+    * CentOS 7 in EC2 does not have `firewalld` pre-installed and instead uses `iptables`.
+The iptables script has been written to take this into account.
+If OS type is CentOS and `firewalld` is installed, then `firewall-cmd` commands are used.
+If `firewalld` is not installed, `iptables` will be used by default.
+Also, the user will be offered to have `iptables-service` installed and enabled via `systemd` to have the rules persist after reboot.

 ## TODO